openfaas/faas/ADOPTERS.md

 * [Pypestream](https://www.pypestream.com) - "We have just migrated 50 of our customers from Kubeless, which is now deprecated to OpenFaaS" - Antoine Hamon

+* [Rapid Circle](https://www.rapidcircle.com) is using OpenFaaS within a Azure Kubernetes cluster to host a large amount of micro-services aiming at automating core activities of their Microsoft 365 Cloud Managed Services offering.
+Robustness, speed, scalable and simplicity have been major reasons to favor OpenFaaS over Azure Functions.

 * [Ratehub](https://www.ratehub.ca) - Ratehub is Canada's leading personal finance comparison site.
 We're breaking apart our monolithic PHP and Java codebases into Node, PHP and Java OpenFaaS functions; there's not much that we don't plan on moving to FaaS!

-* [Rapid Circle](https://www.rapidcircle.com) is using OpenFaaS within a Azure Kubernetes cluster to host a large amount of micro-services aiming at automating core activities of their Microsoft 365 Cloud Managed Services offering.
-Robustness, speed, scalable and simplicity have been major reasons to favor OpenFaaS over Azure Functions.
+* [skyslope.com](https://skyslope.com) - "We process millions of documents per day and moved from AWS Lambda to Kubernetes.
+We estimate that OpenFaaS has saved us 60,000 USD each year over the past three years that we've been running it in our business" - Derrick Martinez

 * [smashHit](https://smashhit.eu) - smashHit is a project funded by the European Union's Horizon 2020 research and innovation programme under grant agreement No. 871477.
 The objective of smashHit is to assure trusted and secure sharing of data streams from both personal and industrial platforms, needed to build sectorial and cross-sectorial services, by establishing a Framework for processing of data owner consent and legal rules (GDPR) and effective contracting, as well as joint security and privacy-preserving mechanisms.
 We are utilising OpenFaaS to support the need for scalable processing through the use of functions.